libkeepass/libkeepass/README.md

 KeePass 1.x support
 -------------------

-Currently the reader only goes so far, as outputting the raw decrypted data.
+Currently the v3 reader only goes so far, as outputting the raw decrypted data.
-Parsing into groups and entries is missing and probably just needs to be integrated from Brett Viren's work.
+Parsing into groups and entries is missing, but probably just needs to be integrated from Brett Viren's work.

+Only passwords are supported.

+No write support.

 KeePass 2.x support
 -------------------

-The v4 reader can output the decrypted XML document that format is based on.
+The v4 reader can output the decrypted XML document that file format is based on.
 It is also available as parsed objectified element tree.

-The v4 reader supports passwords and key-file protection.

-In v4 the password elements are protected in addition to the AES encryption of the whole database.
+The password elements in the XML document are protected in addition to the AES encryption of the whole database.
+Switching between clear text and protected is possible.

+Passwords and key-file protection is supported.

+Compressed and uncompressed files are supported.

 There is basic "save as" write support.
-The opened decrypted database is held in the in-buffer and parsed into an element tree, which can be modified.
-When writing the KeePass file, the element tree is serialized, compressed and encrypted according to the settings in the file header and written to a stream.
+When writing the KeePass2 file, the element tree is protected, serialized, compressed and encrypted according to the settings in the file header and written to a stream.

 Examples
 --------